tomyoritaka/manufacturing-process-optimisation-academic/README.md

 # manufacturing-process-optimisation-academic
-PROJECT: Defect &amp; Cost Optimisation of a Manufacturing Process Using a Large Dataset
+PROJECT: Defect and Cost Optimisation of a Manufacturing Process Using a Large Dataset